 Fall

-DSC 101 Design Awareness HU, G
+DSC 101 Design Awareness HU, G3

-DSC 121 Design Principles I 1 3

-ENG 101 First-Year Composition 3
+ENG 101 First-Year Composition

-or ENG 105 Advanced First-Year Composition (3 3)
+or ENG 105 Advanced First-Year Composition (3)

 if qualified

+GRA 121 Principles for Graphic Design I 1

-Elective 2 3
+Elective 2

-MA elective 2 3
+MA elective 2

-Total 15
+Total

+10(a)

 Spring

-ARS 102 Art of the Western World II HU, H 3
+ARS 102 Art from Renaissance to Present HU, H

-DSC 120 Design Drawing 1 3

-DSC 122 Design Principles II 1 3

-ENG 102 First-Year Composition 3
+ENG 102 First-Year Composition

 or elective if ENG 105 is taken (3)

+GRA 120 Drawing for Graphic Design 1

+GRA 122 Principles for Graphic Design II 1

-PGS 101 Introduction to Psychology SB 3
+PGS 101 Introduction to Psychology SB

-Total 15
+Total

-Preprofessional program total 30
+Preprofessional program total

-Transfer credits for the lower-division program must be equivalent in both content and level of offering.
+1 Transfer credits for the lower-division program must be equivalent in both content and level of offering.
 Samples of studio work to be accepted for credit must be submitted for evaluation through the college's Academic Advising Office, ARCH 141.
 Most studio courses and some lecture courses are sequential.
 They must be taken in, and may be offered only during, the semester noted.